Nandaka/PixivUtil2/readme.md

   Set to `True` to export the image information to a .XMP sidecar file, one per image in the album.
 The data contained within the file is the same but some software requires matching file names to detect the metadata.
 If set to `True`, then `writeImageXMP` is ignored.
 - verifyimage

-  Do image and zip checking after download.
+  Check if downloaded files are valid image or zip.
 Set the value to `True` to enable.
 - writeUrlInDescription

-  Write all url found in the image description to a text file.
+  Write all url found in the image description to a text file at the root directory.
 Set to `True` to enable.
 The list will be saved to to the application folder as url_list_<timestamp>.txt
 - stripHTMLTagsFromCaption

   Remove all HTML tags and their contents from the image caption/description when writing metadata to files.
 The contents of any links will be lost, so consider enabling writeUrlInDescription to retain them.